 Recreational Mission Statement

 To provide a unique customer service to our community members that achieves the highest level of youth soccer training and game day experience that we can offer at the most cost effective price.
 By carefully recruiting and then educating the right volunteer trainer resources and place them at the right age group where they can develop players as educators, while instilling the core values of leadership, teamwork, responsibility and accountability into our players in an environment where mistakes help us learn.
-Players and coaches having fun participating and spectators having fun watching.
+Players and coaches have positive experiences participating and spectators having fun watching their player’s learn to succeed.

 Competitive Mission Statement

-Martin United will use on line learning experiences in addition to traditional coaching educators to deliver the club’s philosophy of creating developmentally appropriate training so players learn to develop while making the learning experience challenging and fun.
-Our prepared coaches will use guided discovery educational techniques to instill a team culture that achieves a “mastery” for respect, discipline, teamwork, dedication and commitment.
+Martin United will use digital learning technologies in addition to traditional coaching educators to deliver the club’s philosophy of creating developmentally appropriate training so players learn to develop while making the learning experience challenging and enjoyable.
+Our USSF licensed coaches will use guided discovery educational techniques to instill a team culture and set team values that achieve a hard working, respectful, supportive, focused, dedicated, developing leaders.
+Our empathetic coaches will share knowledge, patience and a love for the game to create a safe learning environment.

-Have fun; be prepared; win your 1 v 1; if you lose possession try to win it back; learn from mistakes; problem solve; speed of play; strength from team; simple decision making; positive attitude
+Players – Enjoy it!; be prepared to give 100%; win your 1 v 1; if you lose possession try to win it back; always learn from mistakes; always learn from others, help others. problem solve together using the strengths all within the team; SMART decisions; positive attitude, leadership for all.

 Richard Creber, Club President